Slovenia Loto Exposed — Happy 55th Birthday!

 Some Information for Slovenia Loto Winners

 Slovenia is one of the countries that have an income tax applicable to lottery prizes.
-Prizes of up to 300 euro are not subjected to taxation.
+Prizes of up to 300 euros are not subjected to taxation.
 A 15 percent income tax applies to all of the prizes that exceed the threshold amount.

 Players have 67 days from the date of the respective drawing to make a prize claim.